Why a Conflict of Interest Policy is Needed for Corporate Boards

 - A requirement for annual review of the conflict of interest policy, the disclosure of outside interests, and re-signing of the policy.

-The signed conflict of interest policies for each board member are part of the corporate records and must be kept in the corporate records book or file.
+The signed conflict of interest policies for each board member is part of the corporate records and must be kept in the corporate records book or file.